lmredington/Kali-Linux-Pen-Testing-Network-Tools/DocumentList.md

 **Relevance:** HIGH

-**Overview:** focus on various vulnerability analysis tools forming basis for VAPT for short and try to analyze the various impact with respect to stages of penetration testing.
+**Overview:** focus on various vulnerability analysis tools forming basis for VAPT and try to analyze the various impact with respect to stages of penetration testing.

 ## Security Vulnerability Analysis using Penetration Testing Execution Standard (PTES): Case Study of Government’s Website (Mar.
 2023)